Applications now open for 2027-30 funding round

 - Proposal submission period: 31 March to 21 May 2026, 12pm.

-- Information webinar: Wednesday 8 April at 10-11am (register for the webinar(external link))
+- Information webinar: Wednesday 8 April at 10-11am (see recording below)

 - Proposal assessment period: through end of August 2026